 To patch a pothole, crews first clean out any pavement, gravel or water.
 They then fill it with new asphalt and compact it to roadway level.

 Some patches last longer than others.
 One reason is that asphalt plants are closed in the winter and hot asphalt is not available.
 Crews typically use what is called a "cold mix," which does not always adhere to the surrounding pavement as well as hot asphalt does.

 NCDOT focuses on a proactive strategy to help prevent potholes.

-These measures are cost effective, because they help prevent problems that lead to more expensive repairs in the future.
+These measures are cost effective because they help prevent problems that could lead to more expensive repairs in the future.